ILLINOIS.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 Are Illinois Records Public?

 Yes, most of the records generated by the state are available to the public.
 The Illinois Freedom of Information Act (IL FOIA) asserts the public's right to access non-confidential state records.
 Interested persons who wish to obtain these records may contact the appropriate office regardless of the format.
 The IL FOIA describes public records as all reports and information material generated, owned, stored, or used by any government body as regards public business.
 Records exist in different forms, including writings, letters, records, photographs, books, maps, papers, memoranda, microfilms, cards, tapes, recordings, electronic data processing records, and electronic communications.
-Examples of public records in Illinois may include:

 • Illinois criminal records